The small cancellation flat torus theorem: Introduction

 Moreover, in the proof we use the systolic dual of the complex $X$ together with the Flat Torus Theorem for systolic complexes \cite[Theorem 6.1]{Elsner_flattorus}.
 That theorem assumes that the group acts by simplicial automorphisms on the systolic complex, so in our setting the group acts by automorphisms on the \css complex itself.

-\begin{theorem}[Flat Torus for \css complexes] Let $G$ be a non-cyclic free abelian group.
-Let $G$ act properly by automorphisms on a simply-connected \css small cancellation complex $X$.
+\begin{theorem}[Flat Torus for \css complexes] Let $G$ be a virtually non-cyclic free abelian group.
+Let $G$ act metrically properly on an simply-connected \css small cancellation complex $X$.
 Then $G\cong \mathbb{Z}^2$ and there is a $G$-invariant flat in $X$. \end{theorem}

 The case of \cftfs complexes is significantly more complicated, since an isometrically embedded copy of Euclidean $2$-space need not exist.
-In Section 7 we present an example of such a \cftfs complex and observe that it cannot be CAT(0).
-Nevertheless, this example contains a certain \emph{quasi-flat}, and a version of the Flat Torus Theorem related to such quasi-flats still holds for \cftfs complexes.
+In Section 7 we present an example of such a \cftfs complex and observe that it cannot have CAT(0) metric invariant under automorphisms.
+Nevertheless, this example contains a certain quasi-flat we call \emph{thickened-flat}, and a version of the Flat Torus Theorem related to such thickened-flats still holds for \cftfs complexes.

-\begin{theorem}[Flat Torus for \cftfs complexes] Let $G$ be a non-cyclic free abelian group.
+\begin{theorem}[Flat Torus for \cftfs complexes] Let $G$ be a virtually non-cyclic free abelian group.
 Let $G$ act metrically properly on a simply-connected \cftfs small cancellation complex $X$.
-Then $G\cong \mathbb{Z}^2$ and there is a $G$-invariant quasi-flat in $X$. \end{theorem}
+Then $G\cong \mathbb{Z}^2$ and there is a $G$-invariant thickened-flat in $X$. \end{theorem}